piaxar/messenger_IT_project/README.md

 # Messenger
 ##Introdustion:
-This is our Information Theory project.
+This is our Information Theory course project.
 Client side, to be precise.

-Server for this project here: https://github.com/and-kul/MessengerServer
+Server for this project is here: https://github.com/and-kul/MessengerServer